 3. I will try a new recipe every week

-Even though the Paleo diet allows for an almost infinite variety of meals, it’s definitely possible to get stuck in a rut.
+Even though Paleo allows for an almost infinite variety of meals, it’s definitely possible to get stuck in a rut.
 Especially if you don’t have a lot of time to cook, it’s much easier to just roast a big pork shoulder on Sunday and eat leftovers the rest of the week – who has time to cook a photogenic three-course meal every day?

 This is time-efficient, but gets boring after a while, and when you’re bored with your diet, you’re much more likely to give in to the temptation to eat something off-plan.
 A new recipe doesn’t have to be a masterpiece of culinary perfection.
 Just putting a different mix of spices on your chicken, or preparing the same vegetable side in a different way can add an interesting twist to your meals and make Paleo more enjoyable to stick with in the long term.
 To help you stick to this resolution, try picking out a specific time for your experiments.
 Weekends are probably better for most people, but pick a day that fits into your schedule.
 It doesn’t have to be dinner, either: experimenting with Paleo breakfast ideas can be an interesting start to the day, or a series of new lunch recipes can liven up a workday afternoon with something tasty and new.